rbisdorff/Digraph3/docSphinx/pearls.rst

 The Bachet rule: a new method for weakly ranking ................................................

-As we have noticed before, the randomized *Bachet* ranking rule produces multiple rankings of unequal correlation equality, respecting more or less the transitive part of the given outranking digraph.
-If we collect now a small subset of the best correlated rankings, we may use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class for constructing, by epistemic disjunctive fusion of these selected rankings, a weak *Bachet* ranking result showing in fact this transitive part.
+As we have noticed before, the randomized *Bachet* ranking rule produces multiple rankings of unequal correlation results, respecting more or less the transitive part of the given outranking digraph.
+If we collect now a small subset of the best correlated rankings, we can use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class for constructing, by epistemic disjunctive fusion of these selected rankings, a weak *Bachet* ranking result showing in fact the transitive part of the given outranking digraph.

 To explore this opportunity, a new :py:class:`~transitiveDigraphs.WeakBachetRanking` class has been added to the :py:mod:`transitiveDigraphs` module.
 To illustrate its usefulness, let us reconsider the example outranking digraph *g* of :numref:`optimisingBachet`.